Today is Day 51 since I started publishing a blog post every day.

 I’m so humbled that people visit my blog and READ what I have to say.

 Also, I haven’t had one nasty comment (yet). phew.

-If you have any suggestion at all, please drop me a line.
+If you have any suggestions at all, please drop me a line.

-Here are my top 15 most read/viewed blog posts from the last 50 days I posted every day.
+Here are my top 15 most read or viewed blog posts from the last 50 days, during which I posted every day.

 ♣ UPDATE: my 100 Day Challenge is complete now.
-You can read about them below, before, during and after the challenge in order.
+You can read about them below, in order, before, during, and after the challenge.

 - Popular Blog Posts Roundup (Halfway Through My 100 Day Challenge)

 - 10 Lessons I’ve Learned from 100-Day Challenge